-If the Pro features are installed, this list can be customised:
+This list can be customised:

 To open the list of currently collectable planar and linear data types, tap on the Settings 🕸 icon.

 2 Selecting an existing data type allows the icon and name to be edited or the symbol deleted.
 Any data assigned to a symbol that is deleted will be set to the default symbol of its type.
 For this reason, the default bedding and lineation symbols cannot be deleted.